Unicode compatibility characters

 Although compatibility is used in names, it is not marked as a property.
 However, the definition is more complicated than the glossary reveals.
-One of the properties given to characters by the Unicode consortium is the characters' decomposition or compatibility decomposition.
-Over five thousand characters do have a compatibility decomposition mapping that compatibility character to one or more other UCS characters.
+One of the properties given to characters by the Unicode consortium is the characters' decomposition, or compatibility decomposition.
+More than five thousand characters have a compatibility decomposition mapping that compatibility character to one or more other UCS characters.
 By setting a character's decomposition property, Unicode establishes that character as a compatibility character.
-The reasons for these compatibility designations are varied and are discussed in further detail below.
-The term decomposition sometimes confuses because a character's decomposition can, in some cases, be a singleton.
-In these cases the decomposition of one character is simply another approximately (but not canonically) equivalent character.
+The reasons for these compatibility designations are both varied and discussed in further detail below.
+The term decomposition is sometimes confusing because a character's decomposition can, in some cases, be a singleton.
+In these cases, the decomposition of one character is simply another approximately (but not canonically) equivalent character.